Yotghoe/Path-Dependent-Attenuation-Ground-Motion-Field-in-Volcanic-Areas/project/Project_plan.md

 - Goal 3: Visualise the original ground motion fields and combined ground motion field with volcanic regions and earthquake source.

-- ...

 ## Background and Innovation

 Bakground: OpenQuake is an open-source software platform developed by the Global Earthquake Model (GEM) Foundation.
 It provides tools for probabilistic seismic hazard assessment, exposure modeling, vulnerability assessment, and risk calculation.
 Although this engine does have some capabilities for merging ground motion fields, however, it can not achieve mergence considering path-dependent attenuation associated with a volcanic area.
 Pandas can be used to load the ground motion fields and site data into DataFrame objects for efficient data manipulation and analysis.
 Geopandas can be used to represent the site locations as geometric points and to identify which sites intersect with the volcanic area polygon.
 Shapely can be used to identify which site points intersect with the volcanic area polygon.

-Ground Motion Models (Prediction Equations, GMPEs)

-$$ln y = c_1 + c_2m + c_3m^{c_4} + c_5 ln r + f(F) + f(HW) + f(S)$$

-y: Expected ground motion intensity (PGA, SA)
-m: Magnitude
-r: Distance
-F: Fault mechanism
-HW: Site location, with respect to the fault plane
-S: Local site conditions
+Matplotlib can be used to ploy data, especially visualising the ground motion fields.

 Innovation: 1.
 The project accounts for the path-dependent attenuation effects.
 2.It represents site locations as geometric points and define the volcanic area as a polygon , effectively identifies which sites have paths that intersect the volcanic area.